Torsion and semi-degeneracy of second-order maximally superintegrable systems: Abstract

 \section{Abstract}

-The isotropic harmonic oscillator and the Kepler-Coulomb system are two examples of second-order (maximally) superintegrable (Hamiltonian) systems, and they are pivotal models in the Sciences.
-They are classified in dimension two and, partially, in dimension three.
+The isotropic harmonic oscillator and the Kepler-Coulomb system are pivotal models in the Sciences.
+They are two examples of second-order (maximally) superintegrable (Hamiltonian) systems.
+These systems are classified in dimension two.
+A partial classification exists in dimension three.

+In this paper, our focus is on second-order superintegrable systems with a $(n+1)$-parameter potential with $n\geq3$.
+We find that these systems are underpinned by an information-geometric structure, namely the structure of a statistical manifold with torsion.

-We obtain a necessary and sufficient condition for second-order superintegrable systems with a $(n+1)$-parameter potential to extend to so-called non-degenerate systems, i.e.\ systems with a larger family of compatible potentials.
-Concretely, we show that a $(n+1)$-parameter potential is the restriction of a non-degenerate potential if and only if a certain trace-free tensor field vanishes.
+We obtain a necessary and sufficient condition for such systems to extend to non-degenerate systems, i.e.\ to admit a maximal family of compatible potentials.
+The condition is geometric: we show that a $(n+1)$-parameter potential is the restriction of a non-degenerate potential if and only if a certain trace-free tensor field vanishes.
+We interpret this condition as the requirement that a certain affine connection has \emph{vectorial torsion}.
+We also show that the condition for a system to be extendable is conformally invariant, allowing us to extend our results to second-order \emph{conformally} superintegrable systems with a $(n+1)$-parameter potential.

 \textsc{MSC2020:} 70H33; 53B21, 70H06, 35N10.